matthewtownson/Python_KD4014/_episodes/14-visualising-data.md

 ~~~

 ![](../fig/transmission_2.png)

-# Plotting multiple datasets on a single plot is a simple extension to this

 We can easily extend this to plot multiple lines.
 We also each line and create a legend so we can differentiate between each material.